NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 #### Variable Stride Length

-Variable Stride lenght allows us to save memory and still get all of the addresses.
+Variable Stride length allows us to save memory and still get all of the addresses.

 ![variable example image](<L5+6-9 Variable Stride.jpg>)